Updated April 13, 2023

-One thing to keep in kind is that the branch that you wish to switch to, should already exist in the directory you are working on.
+One thing to keep in mind is that the branch that you wish to switch to should already exist in the directory you are working on.

 3. Checkout a Remote Branch

 It is a common practice to utilize remote repositories when collaborating with a team.
-These repositories, containing its own branched sets, may be hosted and shared on the cloud or they may be another colleague’s local copy.
+These repositories, containing their own branched sets, may be hosted and shared on the cloud, or they may be another colleague’s local copy.
 To check out a remote branch, you will have to fetch the required contents of the branch first and then proceed to checkout.

 git fetch --all